TriKro/ad_herder/readme.txt

 4. Publish and you're done

-= Can I force the plugin to display a certain ad?
+= Can I force AdHerder to display a certain ad?
 For testing? =

 Yes you can.
 It is possible to override the automatic selection of ads.
-Add a `ctopt_ad` parameter to the request.
+Add a `adherder_ad` parameter to the request.
 For instance, show the add with id 10:

     http://yoursite/?adherder_ad=10

+Want a nice button to do this more easily?
+Ask Tristan@grasshopperherder.com

 == Changelog ==